agentcontest/massim_2018/docs/scenario.md

 ### recharge

-Uses the agent's solar collectors to recharge its battery (slowly).
+**Tries** to use the agent's solar collectors to recharge its battery (by 1).

 No parameters.

 Failure Code | Reason
 --- | ---
 failed_wrong_param | Parameters have been given.
+failed | The action failed because it's not supposed to always succeed.

 ### gather